apache/apisix-website/website/blog/2021/12/22/google-logging.md

 ## Summary

-This article describes the detailed steps for interfacing Apache APISIX and Google Logging.
-We hope this article will give you a clearer understanding of using Google Cloud in Apache APISIX and facilitate the subsequent hands-on operation.
+This article describes the detailed steps for interfacing Apache APISIX and Google Cloud Logging.
+We hope this article will give you a clearer understanding of using Google Cloud Logging in Apache APISIX and facilitate the subsequent hands-on operation.

 Apache APISIX is not only committed to maintaining its own high performance, but also has always attached great importance to the construction of open source ecology.
 At present, Apache APISIX has 10+ logging-related plugins and supports interfacing with mainstream open source logging projects in the industry.